-Senior Vice President and Chief Information Officer (CIO) of Alexion Pharmaceuticals, Inc. since 2015.
-As an industry veteran with over 30 years of pharmaceutical business and technology and cyber-security experience, Mr. Llado and his global team at Alexion develop and implement innovative technology and enable data-driven insights across Alexion's R&D, Commercial, Manufacturing Operations and Supply Chain functions.
+Former Senior Vice President and Chief Information Officer (CIO) of Alexion Pharmaceuticals, Inc. As an industry veteran with over 30 years of pharmaceutical business and technology and cyber-security experience, Mr. Llado, through his time at Alexion, contributed to the development and implementation of innovative technology, enabling data-driven insights across Alexion's R&D, Commercial, Manufacturing Operations and Supply Chain functions.
 Prior to joining Alexion, Mr. Llado served as Vice President and business line CIO for Merck and Co., where he led the planning and development of IT solutions for the company's Manufacturing Division.
 Before that, he was Merck's Vice President, IT and business line CIO for the Global Commercial Organization and various corporate G&A functions.
 He led the large-scale merger integration of Merck and Schering-Plough across the IT and Shared Business Services organizations.
 He also held several other positions of increasing responsibility at Merck, and previously worked at Citibank, N.A.
 Mr. Llado serves on the National Center for Women & Information Technology (NCWIT) Board, where he participates on the board's Development Committee and has sponsored key programs such as "Counselors for Computing" that have advanced the organization's membership.
 He also serves on the Temple Fox Business School IT Advisory Board.
 Mr. Llado has been a director since October 2020.